 BITUMINOUS CENTERLINE RUMBLE STRIPS: New rumbles are not generally included in CLC projects, however Centerline Rumble Strips may be considered for locations that have experienced a significant cross-centerline accident history.
 Districts shall consult their pavement engineer when including new rumbles in CLC projects.
 Rumbles must be either fog sealed, slurry sealed or rejuvenating sealed prior to striping.
 When routes with existing rumbles are resurfaced under these guidelines, rumbles are to be replaced when impacted.
 When possible, consideration should be given to relocating joints in the asphalt to a location outside of the rumble location.

 TRAFFIC CONTROL PLANS: Pilot car shall be used on all projects constructed under traffic.
 Consideration should be given to use additional flaggers at heavily traveled side roads and entrances.
 If chosen, the locations shall be specified in the JSP ADDITIONAL FLAGGERS.
 Districts may consider road closures when appropriate.
-For flagging operations, use NJSP-17-03, Flagging Procedure for Two-Lane Roadways (3-2-1 Cone Procedure).
-Districts may consider using Temporary Short-Term Rumble Strips JSP; plan sheets and pay items need to be included.
+For flagging operations, use NJSP-17-03A, Flagging Procedure for Two-Lane Roadways (3-2-1 Cone Procedure).
+Districts should consider using Temporary Short-Term Rumble Strips JSP; plan sheets and pay items need to be included.

-SHOULDER DROP OFF: District Maintenance should address the existing significant shoulder drop off prior to contractor operations.
+SHOULDER DROP OFF: District Maintenance should address any minor shoulder drop off issues prior to contractor operations.
+If Maintenance cannot address the shoulder drop off, shaping slope quantities should be included in the contract in accordance with Sec 215.
 Upon completion of the project, District maintenance forces shall address the addition of shoulder material along the SAFETY EDGE.

 BID ITEMS: - Add additional bid items as needed.